 Feel free to email any of us directly if you have any questions at all!

-We are also looking for judges!
-If you're a lawyer, law student, or former mocker looking to help out your local university, we'd love to have you!
-You can contact us here.
+If you're a lawyer, law student, or former mocker, we'd love to have you join us as a judge!
+You can sign up here or contact us at email@example.com.